xiaominzhu88/ecommerce-page-next/README.md

 ## Description

-This project is an online shop of interior decoration items created with Next.js.
+This project is an online fashion and pet accessory shop created with Next.js.

 The shop features following pages and functionality: